giuseppefutia/semi/README.md

 $ mv target/jarql-1.0.1-SNAPSHOT.jar ../jarql-1.0.1-SNAPSHOT.jar
 ```

-Once the .jar file is available, you can run the following command:

 ## Install RODI
 To build the RODI benchmark and create a working .jar you can launch the following script (it requires Maven and Java):